oribotic/oribokit/README.md

 5. Select the correct board version in Tools

 - If you have version 1.0
-  - Go TOOLS > Board > Oribokit 1.0 Collectors Edition
+  - Go TOOLS > Board > STM32F1 Boards > Oribokit 1.0 Collectors Edition

 - If you have version 1.1
-  - Go TOOLS > Board > Oribokit 1.1 Ars Electronica 2020 Edition
+  - Go TOOLS > Board > STM32F1 Boards > Oribokit 1.1 Ars Electronica 2020 Edition

 6. Get the starter code for your board at:

 https://github.com/oribotic/oribokit

+7. check the instructions in the comments about how to enable the bootloader to allow the board to be flashed.

+8. Verify the code.
+Go SKETCH > VERIFY (or press the tick in the top left of the arduino window)

+9. Upload the code (with the board connected by USB, in bootloader mode) Go SKETCH > UPLOAD (or press the arrow in the top left of the arduino window)

 ## notes and dependencies